CERT-Polska/karton-playground/README.md

 Great!
 This means that everything works on our side.
 By the way, if your task crashed (for example, you made a typo when rewriting), you can always retry it by nagivating to http://127.0.0.1:8030/queue/karton.strings/crashed and clicking "retry".

 ### 4. Create your own karton

 Finally, let's try something more practical.
-We'll try to create a karton for the boxjs tool and plug it into our pipeline.
+We'll try to create a karton for the box-js tool and plug it into our pipeline.

 TBD